dfaj/test-problems/README.md

    returned can be thought of as a ArrayList of paths, where each path is represented as an ArrayList of GNodes.

-   ** The two functions for both problem 1 and 2 are implemented in GraphNode.java.
+   * The two functions for both problem 1 and 2 are implemented in GraphNode.java.
 To test the solution, run the solution file, **Solution.java** to see results.

 3. **count-words-in-txt-file.py** is a quick and dirty Python program to produce a count of all the different "words" in a text file.
 To use this file, put the script in the same folder or path as the target input file and run it from the command line.
 The input file must be a .txt file in ASCII.

-   The output look like this:
+   The output looks like this:

    | Word | Count |
    | ---- | :----:|